carstenjacobsen/protocol25-bn254-intro/README.md

 }
 ```

 The test creates a point based on a byte array, and another point which is a negated version of the first point.
-When these two points are added, the result should be (0,0) point because `G+(-G) = 0`.
+When these two points are added, the result should be (0,0) point since `G+(-G) = 0`.

 ```rust
 #[test]